FAQs

 What do your girls eat?

 Our hens spend their days foraging in the pastures, seeking out native and seasonal grasses like clover, rye, and wild onion.
 They don’t stop with plants, though!
 You’ll often catch our girls munching on a grasshopper or snacking on a worm.
 Alongside the food they forage, our girls receive supplemental feed.
-The supplemental feed consists primarily of corn and unprocessed soybean meal, which the hens need for protein, as well as additional natural ingredients, including paprika and marigold, which, along with their outdoor snacks, provide nutrients and help the hens produce eggs with deep orange yolks that our consumers prefer.
+The supplemental feed consists primarily of corn and soybean meal, which the hens need for protein, as well as additional natural ingredients, including paprika and marigold, which, along with their outdoor snacks, help the hens produce eggs with deep orange yolks that our consumers prefer.
 Our supplemental feed is developed by an animal nutritionist, ensuring the girls receive all the nutrients they need to support their health, active lifestyles, and overall well-being.

 Does the yolk color vary on each egg?